stevearc/overseer.nvim/doc/explanation.md

 **Q: Why do my tasks disappear after a while?**

 The default behavior is for completed tasks to get _disposed_ after a 5 minute timeout.
 This frees their resources and removes them from the task list.
 You can change this by editing the `component_aliases` definition to tweak the timeout (`{"on_complete_dispose", timeout = 900}`), only dispose succeeded/failed tasks (`{"on_complete_dispose", statuses = {"SUCCESS"}}`), or delete the "on_complete_dispose" component entirely.
 In that case, tasks will stick around until manually disposed.

 **Q: How can I debug when something goes wrong?**

-The `overseer.log` file can be found at `:echo stdpath('log')` or `:echo stdpath('cache')`.
+Run `:OverseerInfo` to view the available tasks and information about why certain tasks are not available.
+It will also show you the location of the log file.
 If you need, you can crank up the detail of the logs by adjusting the level:

 ```lua
 overseer.setup({